lilianweng/lil-log/_posts/2018-02-19-a-long-peek-into-reinforcement-learning.md

 Q_{\pi}(s, a) = \mathbb{E}_{\pi}[G_t \vert S_t = s, A_t = a]
 $$

-Additionally, since we follow the target policy $$\pi$$, we can make use of the probility distribution over possible actions and the Q-values to recover the state-value:
+Additionally, since we follow the target policy $$\pi$$, we can make use of the probability distribution over possible actions and the Q-values to recover the state-value:

 $$
 V_{\pi}(s) = \sum_{a \in \mathcal{A}} Q_{\pi}(s, a) \pi(a \vert s)